-In 2017 the leading country for recycling is Germany, with 68% of municipal waste either recycled or composted.
-While 8 Member States landfill less than 10 % of their waste – which is the target set by the new Landfill Directive for 2035 – 7 or 8* Member States still landfill more than 60 % of their municipal waste.
+In 2018 the leading country for recycling was Germany, with 67% of municipal waste either recycled or composted.
+While 8 Member States landfilled less than 10 % of their waste – which is the target set by the new Landfill Directive for 2035 – 10 Member States still landfilled more than 50 % of their municipal waste.

 Please note that data is missing for 4 countries.
 Eurostat data is updated very regularly so please check the date of the last update of our graph.